-Through out the year I have entered in a variety of events ranging from mountain biking, trail runs, road riding, a woman’s adventure race and a women’s triathlon.
-These have all been a means to achieving my end of year goal to complete my first half ironman.
+Throughout the year I have entered a variety of events ranging from mountain biking, trail runs, road riding, a woman’s adventure race, and a women’s triathlon.
+These have all been a means to achieving my end-of-year goal to complete my first half ironman.

-Because there was a such a diverse range of events I had entered in Ray set up a training programme that targeted the specific disciplines.
+Because there was such a diverse range of events I had entered Ray set up a training programme that targeted specific disciplines.
 Although I diligently chipped away at my training, I did however have countless concerns worrying if I was ever going to be ready for the Rotorua Half ironman.
-I couldn’t visualise completing a 2km run, 90km bike ride and a 21km trail run.
+I couldn’t visualise completing a 2km run, a 90km bike ride, and a 21km trail run.
 I had no idea of the terrain.
 Sure the race profile outlines the maximum elevation.
 But that is an indication only.
 It means nothing unless you know the course.

 The race organiser gives the final call to the competitors, the race will start in 5 minutes.
 Now I start to feel uneasy.
 I’m suddenly feeling overwhelmed, with a real sense of dread.

-Then the reality hit, I’ve never swam in a lake before.
+Then the reality hit, I’d never swam in a lake before.
 Swimming is my weakest discipline.
-I looked back at Dave and said, “Oh my god what have I signed up for.
+I looked back at Dave and said, “Oh my god what have I signed up for?
 I feel like I could cry.”
-He was very reassuring and gently pushed me back towards the competitors lined up at the waters edge ready to go.
+He was very reassuring and gently pushed me back towards the competitors lined up at the water’s edge ready to go.

 The hooter went and I momentarily forgot my fears.
 This is a race, I ran into the water.
 I was expecting to get a cold rush through my wetsuit.
 The water was surprisingly warm.
 People were pushing passed me in their haste to get to the front.
 Then when I stretched out to take a stroke, I panicked and started to gasp for air.
 I couldn’t swim.
 People continued to push passed me.
 I put my head back in the water and take another stroke, I still couldn’t breathe.
 This was crazy.